Check out our new lower rates.

 Understanding 401(k) Withdrawal Taxes and Penalties

-You may be able to avoid paying an early withdrawal penalty and taxes if you borrow from your 401(k) instead of taking the money as a distribution.
+If you’re looking to use a 401(k) to pay off debt, you may be able to avoid paying an early withdrawal penalty and taxes if you take the money out as a loan rather than a distribution.

 A loan lets you borrow money from your 401(k) account and then pay it back to yourself over time.
 You’ll pay interest, but the interest and payments you make will go back into your retirement account.